-Native to the Hisui region of Pokemon Legends Arceus, Wyrdeer is a special evolution of Stantler unique to the region.
-Stantler is one of the oldest Pokemon in the game series, first appearing in Generation 2’s Gold and Silver.
-Originally a Normal-type, when it evolves, Wyrdeer is a Psychic/Normal type, which is the same type as another Gold and Silver Pokemon in Girafarig, which has been a useful Pokemon over time.
-Stantler always had decent base stats and a fairly good move-pool.
+Native to the Hisui region of Pokemon Legends Arceus, Wyrdeer is a special regional evolution of Stantler.
+One of the oldest Pokemon in the game series, Stantler first appeared in Generation 2’s Gold and Silver.
+Originally a Normal-type, when it evolves, Wyrdeer is a Psychic/Normal type.
+This new Pokemon has the same typing as another Gold and Silver Pokemon in Girafarig, which has been a useful Pokemon over time.
+Stantler has decent base stats and a fairly good move-pool.
 Is Wyrdeer a good evolution to the already fairly solid Stantler?

-As a Normal-type, Stantler was only 2 times weak to Fighting-type moves and immune to Ghost-type attacks.
-Interestingly, despite not being Psychic-type, Stantler has gained access to many Psychic-type moves over the years, including Hypnosis, Psybeam, Calm Mind, Zen Headbutt, and Psychic by level up.
-It had decent enough Special Attack with an 85 base stat, but its physical Attack stat was significantly higher at 95.
+As a Normal-type, Stantler has just a weakness to Fighting-type moves and is immune to Ghost-type attacks.
+Despite not being Psychic-type, Stantler has access to many Psychic-type moves over the years.
+By level up, Stantler can learn Hypnosis, Psybeam, Calm Mind, Zen Headbutt, and Psychic.
+It had decent enough Special Attack with an 85 base stat, but its physical Attack stat was higher at 95.
 An 85 speed stat made it not too slow, but out-sped by many competitive Pokemon.

-When Stantler now evolves into Wyrdeer, it does gain a same type attack bonus for moves like Zen Headbutt.
-Defensively, it loses its weakness to Fighting-type moves, while also retaining a Ghost-type immunity.
-However, it also gains a 2 times weakness to Bug and Dark type moves, which while not crippling weaknesses, they are relevant attacks in competitive Pokemon.
+When Stantler now evolves into Wyrdeer, it gains a same type attack bonus for moves like Zen Headbutt.
+Defensively, Wyrdeer loses its weakness to Fighting-type moves, while retaining its Ghost-type immunity.
+However, it also gains a 2x weakness to Bug and Dark type moves.
+While not crippling weaknesses, they are relevant attacks in competitive Pokemon.
 U-Turn, in particular, is a Bug-type move, and Dark-type moves such as Knock Off and Foul Play are quite common, as well.
-Still, these are weaknesses easily covered with good team-building and understanding what opposing Pokemon move sets may contain.
+Still, these are weaknesses easily covered with good team-building and being familiar with opposing Pokemon move pools.

-Stantler’s other ability, Frisk, could be useful on a Wyrdeer, as it scouts out the opposing Pokemon’s held item, especially considering Wyrdeer could be significantly faster.
+Stantler’s other ability, Frisk, could be useful on Wyrdeer, as it scouts out the opposing Pokemon’s held item.
 Still, Intimidate is probably better on a Pokemon that wants to hit back hard.
-Some teams may consider the hidden ability Sap Sipper, which negates Grass-moves and powers up its own attack, if they need the defensive type coverage that can also hit back with a strong physical Psychic-type move.
-Wyrdeer is essentially just a beefed-up, powered-up Stantler, and that’s nothing to scoff at, for sure.
+Some teams may consider the hidden ability Sap Sipper, which negates Grass-type moves and powers up its own attack.
+With this ability, Wyrdeer provides defensive type coverage that can land strong physical Psychic-type moves.
+Wyrdeer is essentially a beefed-up, powered-up Stantler, and that’s nothing to scoff at.

-In the Pokemon Legends Arceus story, Wyrdeer is going to be one of the ways you get around the Hisui region.
+In the Pokemon Legends Arceus story, Wyrdeer is one of the ways you get around the Hisui region.
 You summon it with the Celestic Flute, so you can jump on its back and cover great distances across the landscape.
 But, it’s quite likely you will be able to get one for your own in-game team.
 This is a Pokemon that will likely prove as invaluable to your as one of your Pokemon team as it is for the natives of the Hisui region.
-Whether you believe it to look more like a regional variant than an actual evolution, Wyrdeer is a welcome upgrade to a good Pokemon that simply has been forgotten over time and given new life as a potential strong team-member.
+Whether you believe it to look more like a regional variant than an actual evolution, Wyrdeer is a welcome upgrade to a good Pokemon.

 Photo credit: The Pokemon Company